 I am a research staff member at IBM T. J. Watson Research Labs, NY (Aug 2016-present) and work in the cognitive service management team.
 I am currently working on the following projects:

-- Change request analysis toward the adoption of the self-service delivery automation tool
+- Service and change request analysis toward the computation of automation opportunities